awsdocs/amazon-rds-user-guide/doc_source/USER_CopySnapshot.md

 With Amazon RDS, you can copy automated or manual DB snapshots\.
 After you copy a snapshot, the copy is a manual snapshot\.

-You can copy a snapshot within the same AWS Region, you can copy a snapshot across AWS Regions, and you can copy a snapshot across AWS accounts\.
+You can copy a snapshot within the same AWS Region, you can copy a snapshot across AWS Regions, and you can copy shared snapshots\.

-Copying an automated snapshot to another AWS account is a two\-step process: You first create a manual snapshot from the automated snapshot, and then you copy the manual snapshot to the other account\.

 ## Limitations<a name="USER_CopySnapshot.Limitations"></a>